-Circulation includes two diagonal sidewalks that the extend from the northern corners of the site to the Bandshell's amphitheater, sidewalks along the perimeter of Central Park, a flagstone paver path, a remnant stone path, and a curvilinear sidewalk to the southeast.
+Circulation includes diagonal sidewalks that the extend from the northern corners of the site to the Bandshell's amphitheater, sidewalks along the perimeter of Central Park, a flagstone path, a remnant stone path, and a curvilinear sidewalk.
 The diagonal sidewalks at the northeast and northwest corners are contributing features.

-- Protect Glen Huntington Bandshell and site's original circulation patterns. - Repair and replace existing northwest and northeast concrete sidewalks to be ADA accessible in width, slope, and surfacing. - Allow removal of non-contributing and non-compliant circulation features such as the flagstone path southwest of the amphitheater. - Provide ADA access to the Bandshell stage in a way that respects the historic character and preserves contributing vegetation. - Conduct further research on the Bandshell to determine if the sandstone path along the berm is contributing.
+- Protect Glen Huntington Bandshell and site's original circulation patterns.
+Repair and replace sidewalks to be ADA accessible in width, slope, and surfacing and historically appropriate. - Allow removal of non-contributing and non-compliant circulation features such as the flagstone path southwest of the amphitheater. - Provide ADA access to the Bandshell stage in a way that respects the historic character and preserves contributing vegetation. - Conduct further research on the Bandshell to determine if the sandstone path along the berm is contributing.